pivotal-cf/docs-pks/console-install-vsphere.hbs.md

 ---
-title: Install {{  vars.product }} on vSphere with the Management Console
+title: Install Tanzu Kubernetes Grid Integrated Edition on vSphere with the Management Console

 ---